RRArny/wxfetch/README.md

 ## Providing API keys

 For wxfetch to work you will need a free account on https://avwx.rest/.
 Once you have created an account, go ahead and set the environment variable `AVWX_API_KEY` to your API key.
+Alternatively, you can provide a key with the `-k` or `--key` flag.

 # Building from source